 4 October (Tuesday) – Chung Yeung Festival

-Psst – don’t forget to take leave on 3 October for a four-day long weekend!
+Psst – get a day off on 3 October to enjoy a four-day long weekend!

 26 December (Monday) – The first weekday after Christmas Day